thijsBoet/what-the-flexbox/README.md

 stretch (default): lines stretch to take up the remaining space

 ---
+Alignment of single flex items
+---

 Align-self

 This allows the default alignment (or the one specified by align-items) to be overridden for individual flex items.

+---
+Flex properties

 Takes width of 1 and evenly distributes it among all items in container *flex: 1;*

+flex-grow does basically the same.

+flex-shrink distributes space when not enough is available

+Flex-basis sets the minimal width of an item

+Shorthand
+  *flex: grow | shrink | basis;*